Sacramento's GraceCity Center launches campaign to stop from closing

 SACRAMENTO, Calif. — If you are viewing on the ABC10 app, tap here for multimedia.

-GraceCity Center is on the brink of closing if it doesn’t receive new partners.
+GraceCity Center is on the brink of closing if it doesn't find new partners.

-The center off Del Paso Boulevard in North Sacramento helps children and adults by offering a safe space to learn and find resources and also helps human trafficking survivors.

-In July the center lost more than half of its funding at more than $700,000.
-They had to lay off half of its staff.
+The center, off Del Paso Boulevard in North Sacramento, helps children and adults impacted by human trafficking by offering a safe space to learn and find resources.
+This past July, the center lost more than half of its funding at more than $700,000.
+Half of its staff were laid off.

-Ida Southern came to the center, which was under a different name, almost ten years ago for help.
+Ida Southern went to the center, which was under a different name, almost ten years ago for help.
+She is hoping the center can be saved for other people who were in her situation.

 "I was actually 16 when I came here and I was going through it," Southern said.
 "My mom didn't want me at home."

-She is hoping the center can be saved for other people who were in her situation.

-The center is launching the PROPEL Campaign to help save the center.
+The center is launching a PROPEL Campaign to help save the center.
 They’re hoping to get enough private donors.

 "I don't know where I would be at if this center wasn't here right now so it's something I'm really pushing for for people to keep it open cause there's a lot of people like me who need help," Southern said.
 "They're scared and don't know which way to turn."